-This Local Plan relates only to the administrative area of Redditch Borough.
-However the planning decisions made by a Local Authority can impact on neighbouring authorities so it is important that when making decisions there is a joined up approach taken.

-Redditch Borough Council has worked with neighbouring Bromsgrove District Council and Stratford-on-Avon District Council extensively to prepare the Local Plan especially on the collection of evidence to inform the progression of the policies.

-Separate consultations on Redditch's cross boundary growth have been undertaken with Bromsgrove District Council.
+- 1.11 This Local Plan relates only to the administrative area of Redditch Borough.
+However the planning decisions made by a Local Authority can impact on neighbouring authorities so it is important that when making decisions there is a joined up approach taken. - 1.12 Redditch Borough Council has worked with neighbouring Bromsgrove District Council and Stratford-on-Avon District Council extensively to prepare the Local Plan especially on the collection of evidence to inform the progression of the policies. - 1.13 Separate consultations on Redditch's cross boundary growth have been undertaken with Bromsgrove District Council.
 This was undertaken so that both Redditch Borough Council's and Bromsgrove District Council's joint proposals for Redditch growth cross boundary to meet the remainder of Redditch's objectively assessed housing requirements are consistent.
-The policy on Redditch Cross Boundary Growth features in Bromsgrove District Plan (Proposed Submission) and for reference is included as Appendix 1 in this Local Plan No.4.

-In addition, Redditch has worked with other Local Authorities, which although are not directly adjacent to Redditch may have strategic matters that have implications for the preparation of the Local Plan.
+The policy on Redditch Cross Boundary Growth features in Bromsgrove District Plan (Proposed Submission) and for reference is included as Appendix 1 in this Local Plan No.4. - 1.14 In addition, Redditch has worked with other Local Authorities, which although are not directly adjacent to Redditch may have strategic matters that have implications for the preparation of the Local Plan.
 In particular, Redditch Borough Council and Birmingham City Council have jointly acknowledged there is strategic planning matter with regard to Birmingham being unable to accommodate all of its own housing needs.
+As required by the Duty to Co-operate, due consideration will be given, including through a review of the BORLP4 where appropriate, to the housing needs of another local planning authority in circumstances when it has been clearly established through collaborative working that those needs must be met through provision in Redditch.

 This issue will need to be dealt with during the preparation stage of the next Redditch Local Plan (i.e. the next plan period), or when a review of the development plan may be needed to consider these cross boundary matters.
 This will be dependent on the outcome of recently commissioned work to understand the issues, and further work on allocations for Birmingham's growth.
-The mechanism for dealing with this would be through the Greater Birmingham and Solihull Local Enterprise Partnership (LEP).
+With regard to Birmingham City Council, Fthe mechanism for dealing with Birmingham's unmet housing needs this willould be through the Greater Birmingham and Solihull Local Enterprise Partnership (LEP).

-Redditch Borough Council is part of two LEPs both the Greater Birmingham and Solihull LEP and Worcestershire LEP.
+1.15 Redditch Borough Council is part of two LEPs both the Greater Birmingham and Solihull LEP and Worcestershire LEP.
 This places Redditch Borough Council in an enviable position to coordinate its strategy and policies across a vast area.
 The policies and strategies of the Local Authority members of the two LEP's have been checked for consistency with Redditch Borough Council's aims which ensures that this aspect of the Duty to Cooperate has been fulfilled LEP.
 Therefore it is felt that Redditch has and will continue to engage constructively with all neighbouring local planning authorities on all relevant strategic planning matters.